 For further details about the research strategy go to the IIT website

-For information and contact details about the Pears Building construction works, click here
+Further information and contact details are available on the Pears Building construction works.

 Raising the funds for IIT

 The Royal Free Charity, Royal Free London NHS Foundation Trust and UCL are working together to bring to fruition this new research building to further strengthen disease-focused translational research at the Royal Free.